DarkEnergyProcessor/NPPS4/README.md

 Requirements
 -----

 Codes are tested on Python 3.12.
-Older Python version may work but no guarantees.
+Older Python version may work but not guarantees.
 To contribute, Python 3.12 is required.

 Install